antfriend/CommandModule/README.md

 CommandModule
 =============

-A listening and speaking module to control things.
+A listening module to control things.
+And it says stuff.